 - Houston-Truax-Wentz Travel Award, Spring 2018

 - Leonard J. Leff Film and Media Studies Award, Spring 2016

 - Society of Cinema and Media Studies (SCMS)

 Current Research Projects

 My dissertation project is concerned with practice-based film, television, and media education programs and their development under the logic of neoliberalism and post-Fordist production.
-I will investigate the global film industry's influence on film training and how regional film schools serve runaway productions and their local economies.
+I will investigate the global film industry's influence on film and television production training and how regional film schools serve runaway productions and their local economies.

 In addition to researching and writing my dissertation, I am also researching and drafting two articles.
 The first article explores mentorship practices in the film industry, specifically how national cinemas mobilize the reputations of externally recognized directors to initiate younger talent and thereby grow their cinema.
 I use as my primary case study award-winning New Zealand-born but Australian-trained Jane Campion’s state supported mentorship of Australian director Julia Leigh with her directorial debut, Sleeping Beauty (2011).
 This article tracks the Children’s Television Workshop and Sesame Street’s interest and affiliation with avant-garde and experimental filmmaking in its formative years, 1969-1974.
 More specifically, the article highlights how the organization contracted avant-garde and experimental practitioners and incorporated their practices into the program’s visual style to complement the show’s pedagogical goals.
 I use as my primary case study Jim Henson and his work with Sesame Street, which was informed by his background in both advertising and experimental filmmaking.